 Product Reach is a measure of theof users who are aware of a product or its brand.
 Businesses need to track their product reach to measure the success of their discovery and .

 Product Engagement is a measure of the number of users that engage with the product.
 It is an interaction between product reach and product impressions.

 engagement is calculated as:

-SMER = (Total number of interactions / Total number of followers) x 100
+SMER = (of interactions / of followers) x 100

 is a blessing for a brand’s marketing as it helps them gather a following of their target demographic.
 With SMER, brands can highlight content that increases their reach and improve content with low engagement.

 It can be measured by comparing the number of shopping carts created and the number of purchases completed during a specific period.